AlaaSaadAbdo/Rommana/README.md

 ![2](images/2.jpg)

 ## Credits and references
-This keyboard wouldn't be possible without the help and videos of [Quentin](https://github.com/bstiq) of BastardKB [BastardKB](https://bastardkb.com)
+This keyboard wouldn't be possible without the help and videos of [Quentin](https://github.com/bstiq) of [BastardKB](https://bastardkb.com)